Designing a Clean and Elegant Blog Layout with Photoshop

 Step 14

-It’s always a good idea to put these layers in one group.
-To do this, select all layers and then click Ctrl + G.
+For better organization, it’s advisable to group these layers together.
+To do this, select all relevant layers and then press Ctrl + G.

 Step 15